Key takeaways

 2. Find a lender that will work with Chapter 13 bankruptcies

-You must have the offer, including the purchase price, monthly payment and interest rate, in writing to provide to the court, explains Lins.
+Lins states that you need to have the offer, including the purchase price, monthly payment and interest rate in writing to provide to the court.

 “Keep the purchase price as low as possible and wait to exit bankruptcy and rehabilitate your credit before purchasing a more expensive vehicle,” she advises.